No. 4 regional seed USF upsets Gators; slam saves Tennessee - WHIZ News

 The USF Bulls were the only No. 4 regional seed to win Friday, knocking off Florida 5-3 in the Gainesville Regional in a game that portended surprises sure to come in a year when fallout from COVID-19 made evaluating teams and setting up the bracket arduous tasks for the Division I Baseball Committee.

-Top four national seeds Arkansas, Texas, Tennessee and Vanderbilt won their openers in the double-elimination regionals.
+Florida, at No. 15, was the only team among the 16 national seeds to lose an opener in the double-elimination regionals.
+Some of the top seeds got pushed, though.

-Arkansas (47-10) hit five home runs and erased a three-run deficit in a 13-8 win over NJIT.
+No. 1 Arkansas was challenged early before hitting five home runs and erasing a three-run deficit in a 13-8 win over NJIT.

-Tennessee escaped No. 4 regional seed Wright State thanks to Gilbert’s walk-off grand slam in the ninth inning that beat the Raiders 9-8.
+No. 3 Tennessee escaped Wright State when Gilbert launched a walk-off grand slam to right in the ninth inning to beat the Raiders 9-8.

+No. 5 Arizona, down four runs early, broke open a close game in the eighth inning to beat tournament newcomer Grand Canyon 12-6.

 USF ended the regular season 24-26 after being picked last in the American Athletic Conference, and it had to win its league tournament to get into the NCAAs.